seeren/cache/README.md

 ## Pool Usage

 #### `Seeren\Cache\StreamCacheItemPool`
-This example show how to manage a cache, checking item expiration, last modification and request ETag.
+Make performing controllers using a cache for the data.
+This example show how to manage a cache, checking item expiration, last modification and request ETag
 ```php
 $pool = new StreamCacheItemPool;
 $eTag = md5($request->getUri()->getPath());
 $item = $pool->getItem($eTag)->expiresAfter(600);
 if (!$item->isHit()) {
     $pool->save($item->set($model->get());
 } else if ($item->last() !== $request->getHeaderLine("If-Modified-Since")